 The position can start as early as September 1st, 2022, and is expected to be filled no later than January 1, 2023, to respect the terms of the NSF URoL grant.
 The position is for 3 years but may be extended if additional funding is secured during the project.
 In addition, the PI and the other senior researchers involved in the project will work with the postdoctoral researcher toward securing independent funds for their future career.

 Potential candidates are strongly encouraged to contact Simon Garnier (email@example.com) to discuss the details of the project and learn more about the position.
 Applications will be reviewed as they are received.
 The application period will remain open until filled.

 We are seeking candidates with the following profile:

-- Knowledge and experience in field experimentation, animal behavior, and/or social insect biology.
-Experience in all these areas at once is not required but the candidates should at least demonstrate an interest in engaging in all of them.
+- Knowledge and experience in lab experimentation, animal behavior, and/or social insect biology.
+Experience in all these areas at once is not required, but the candidates should at least demonstrate an interest in engaging in all of them.